 C.G.
 Jung on the "Shadow" [online text]

 Class Viewing 2: Edward F. Edinger: Social Implications [40:09 mins.]
-[Edinger's commentary on the ego, persona, and shadow ends at 11:07 mins.] ["Science of the Soul: A Jungian Perspective," a video directed and produced by Kevin Haasarud and distributed by Desert Spring Media in 1997]
+[Edinger's commentary on the ego and persona ends at 6:48 mins.
+(Edinger's comments on the shadow, begins at 6:48 and ends at 11:07 mins.; Edinger doesn't, in his comments, tell us how the shadow comes into being, but rather focuses on "shadow projection"] [commenting on the anima and animus at 11:12 mins.] ["Science of the Soul: A Jungian Perspective," a video directed and produced by Kevin Haasarud and distributed by Desert Spring Media in 1997]

-Class Viewing 4: Ian Laird Talking about Jungian Psychology [7 mins. excerpt] [1:17:41 mins., discussion of the persona and shadow runs from 4:46 mins. and end at 10:40 mins.]
-[Ian Laird is a Jungian analyst] ["The shadow is everything that has not been lived, that could be lived. "] [There is another interesting segment of the Ian Laird video at 27:05 mins. that ends at 30:54 mins. with passing references to "active imagination"]
+Class Viewing 3: Ian Laird Talking about Jungian Psychology [1:17:41 mins., discussion of the persona and shadow begins at 4:46 mins., end at 10:40 mins.]
+[Ian Laird is a Jungian analyst] ["The shadow is everything that has not been lived, that could be lived. "] [There is another interesting segment of the Ian Laird video at 27:06 mins. that ends at 30:54 mins. with passing references to "active imagination"]

 Reference (Background Reading)